gravitational/teleport/rfd/0057-prefill-trusted-cluster-yaml-webui.md

 ## Why

-The web interface doesn’t do much to help users add trusted clusters.
-This is a common cause for customers contacting support.
+The web interface doesn’t do much to help users add trusted clusters, making the current UX confusing.

 ## Context

 Adding a [trusted cluster](https://goteleport.com/docs/setup/admin/trustedclusters/) demands actions from the administrators of both root and leaf clusters.

 The root admin must provide data and generate a join token, while the leaf must run `tctl create` with the data provided.

+### Current State

 Currently, in the `Trust` screen, the user sees a button that says `CONNECT TO ROOT CLUSTER`.
 Once clicked, the user gets a YAML file with placeholder values that they are supposed to replace.